xsro/VSC-ASMtasks/readme.md

 ## Overview

-When I study the course <principles& peripheral technology of microprocessor>, I need to study some knowledge about assembly,but those assembly tools(TASM and MASM) runs in 16 bits microprocessor system which is not supported by most computers today.
+When I study the NJUPT's course <principles& peripheral technology of microprocessor>, I need to study some knowledge about assembly,but those assembly tools(TASM and MASM) runs in 16 bits microprocessor system which is not supported by most computers today.
 We use **DOSBox** to emulate the 16-bit environment, but DOSBox is designed for games,it is a little unfriendly for coding.
 So I write some **VSCode** settings and tasks to run the **TASM** assembly.Hope helpful for you:smiley:

 ### :file_folder:Content